Datura-ai/compute-subnet/neurons/miners/README.md

 ### Central Miner Server Requirements

-To run the central miner, you only need a CPU server with the following specifications:
+To run the central miner, you only need a CPU server (hardware or Virtual Machine) with the following specifications:

 - **CPU**: 4 cores
 - **RAM**: 8GB